jsun9003/AnnotateLoops/README.md

 # AnnotateLoops
  This Python script annotates loops, focusing on identifying Super Enhancer (SE) and promoter (P) loops.
+It takes BEDPE format loop files as input, along with an annotation file mapping files to labels.
+The script intersects loop anchors with SE and P annotation files, categorizing loops accordingly.
+Output files are generated for SE-P loop combinations, as well as a summary file detailing the annotated loops.
+The script enhances genomic analysis by providing insights into SE and P loop interactions.